hassaanshafqatt/turkish-mathbook-main/ADMIN_SETUP.md

 # Admin Panel Setup Guide

-This guide will help you set up the admin panel with user role management for the MathBook application.
+This guide will help you set up the admin panel with user role management for the Questioneer application.

 ## Table of Contents